 In health and social care, decisions should respect an individual’s autonomy and preferences, both past and present.
-This concept is crucial for ensuring that care provided aligns with the person’s desires and beliefs.
+This concept is important for ensuring that care provided aligns with the person’s desires and beliefs.

 This guide will explore the nature of past and present wishes in health and social care, their importance, and how they are implemented in practice.